Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Performance Evaluation

-The LSTM has two layers of 64 LSTM units each, followed by two dense layers of size 32 and 1.
-We train the model for 500 epochs and use a batch size of 32 with a default learning rate of 0.001.
+We compare the performance of \algos (exact optimization) and \algot with other centralized methods: Long-Short-Term Memory (LSTM), SARIMAX with MLE\footnote{https://www.statsmodels.org/devel/generated/statsmodels.tsa\\.statespace.sarimax.SARIMAX.html}, and diffusion models for forecasting (\emph{SSSD\textsuperscript{S4}})~\cite{alcaraz2022diffusion}.
+The LSTM has two layers with 64 units, followed by two dense layers of sizes 32 and 1.
+We train the model for 500 epochs with a batch size of 32 and a learning rate of 0.001.
 The diffusion configuration has the following settings\footnote{Using https://github.com/AI4HealthUOL/SSSD.git}: $T=200, \beta_0=0.0001, \beta_T=0.02$.
-For the diffusion model, we use two residual layers, four residual and skip channels, with three diffusion embedding layers of dimensions $8 \times 16$.
+The model uses two residual layers, four residual and skip channels, with three diffusion embedding layers of dimensions $8 \times 16$.
 Training is done for 4000 iterations with a learning rate of 0.002.

 Five public forecasting datasets are used: Airline passengers~\cite{airlinepassengers}, Air quality data~\cite{misc_air_quality_360}, PV Power~\cite{pvpower}, SML 2010~\cite{misc_sml2010_274}, and Rossman Sales~\cite{rossmansales}.
-An industry-specific dataset to estimate a performance parameter for \textbf{chip overlays} from inline sensor values in \textbf{semiconductor manufacturing} is also included~\cite{gkorou1,gkorou2020get}.
-Additional details on the datasets, evaluation, and pre-processing are given in {Appendix A} and {Appendix B}.
+An industry-specific dataset to estimate a performance parameter for \text{chip overlays} from inline sensor values in \text{semiconductor manufacturing} is also included~\cite{gkorou1,gkorou2020get}.
+Evaluation and pre-processing steps are given in \hyperref[dataappendix]{Appendix A} and \hyperref[experimentappendix]{Appendix B}.
 A variant of prequential window testing~\cite{cerqueira2020evaluating} is used since industrial time series data can significantly change after intervals due to machine changes/repairs.
 The dataset is partitioned into multiple windows of a given size, each further divided into an 80-20 train-test split.
-After forecasting the test split, the model is retrained on the next window (refer {Appendix B}).
+After forecasting the test split, the model is retrained on the next window (cf. \hyperref[experimentappendix]{Appendix B}).
 All features and outputs are scaled between 0 and 1 for a consistent comparison.
 We thus present the predictions' normalized mean-squared errors ($n$-MSE).
 Ground truths on the test set are measured and averaged across multiple windows.
 We average the $n$-MSE scores across different window sizes to generalize performance scores across varying forecasting ranges, as shown in \autoref{tab:msetab}.